fizyr/keras-retinanet/README.md

 </p>

 ### Projects using keras-retinanet
+* [Telenav.AI](https://github.com/Telenav/Telenav.AI/tree/master/retinanet).
+For the detection of traffic signs using keras-retinanet.
+* [Towards Deep Placental Histology Phenotyping](https://github.com/Nellaker-group/TowardsDeepPhenotyping).
+This research project uses keras-retinanet for analysing the placenta at a cellular level.
 * [4k video example](https://www.youtube.com/watch?v=KYueHEMGRos).
 This demo shows the use of keras-retinanet on a 4k input video.
 * [boring-detector](https://github.com/lexfridman/boring-detector).
 I suppose not all projects need to solve life's biggest questions.
 This project detects the "The Boring Company" hats in videos.
 * [comet.ml](https://towardsdatascience.com/how-i-monitor-and-track-my-machine-learning-experiments-from-anywhere-described-in-13-tweets-ec3d0870af99).
 Using keras-retinanet in combination with [comet.ml](https://comet.ml) to interactively inspect and compare experiments.